7Block Labs

 • Kill executors mid‑message,

-• Incident‑driven regressions: Encode known incidents (e.g., Fusion v1 resolver vulnerability) as permanent regression suites. (blog.1inch.io)
+• Incident‑driven regressions: Turn known incidents (like the Fusion v1 resolver vulnerability) into permanent regression suites. (blog.1inch.io)

 Reference test matrix (excerpt)